 - Based on full retirement benefit – Enter the client's projected Primary Insurance Amount (PIA) at full retirement age that can be found on their Social Security statement.
 WEP will NOT affect this calculation in RightCapital, as we assume WEP has already been applied to the PIA value supplied by the Social Security Administration.

 - Based on historical covered earnings – Enter an annual covered amount for each year and RightCapital will use those earnings to calculate the Social Security benefit.
 The future income based on the Salary / Self-employment income will be included.
 WEP will affect this calculation based on the number of covered earnings that meet the substantial earnings criteria for each year ($25,575 for 2020).

 - The WEP reduced Social Security benefit can be tracked into the Retirement > Cash Flow Projections > Summary Tab > Income Inflows Column > Social Security Income

 To customize Social Security income or reflect benefits that are not calculated in RightCapital, add an Other Income card on the Profile>Income page.
 This can be substituted for the default Social Security income card or illustrate additional benefits that clients may be receiving.
 If substituting the Other Income card for the default Social Security income card, turn the default card to "no Social Security" under the estimated benefit amount dropdown menu to avoid duplicate inflows.

 If using the Other Income card to reflect Social Security, use the drop-down box to select Social Security as the tax attribute.
 This income is calculated separately from the client/spouse’s retirement benefit but will taxed as social security income.

-To exclude salary income from Social Security taxes and from being considered in the estimated Social Security calculation, click on the Exclude from SS tax checkbox on the Salary card.
+To exclude salary income from Social Security taxes, click on the Exclude from SS tax checkbox on the Salary card.
 If selected the income will only be subject to Medicare tax.

 |For additional information on using the Social Security Optimization Tool or accessing the Social Security knowledge base please clink the links above.|